 Share this article.

-Top 10 Spots for Lunch in Gion: Take in the Kyoto Vibes On a Budget!
+10 Budget Restaurants For Lunch in Gion: Take in the Kyoto Vibes On the Cheap!

 - #best gourmet Osaka